JerBouma/ThePassiveInvestor/README.md

 urllib3     >= 1.25.7
 yfinance    >= 0.1.54

-I used the scraper module from yFinance under the idea that creating something that has already been created is a waste of time.
-Therefore, props to the creator of yFinance, check the repository [here](https://github.com/ranaroussi/yfinance).

 ## Contribution
 Projects are bound to have (small) errors and can always be improved.
 Therefore, I highly encourage you to submit issues and create pull requests to improve the program and/or the spreadsheet.